-4. Paint a DIY headboard on the wall
+14. Paint a DIY headboard on the wall

 Start by using tape to mark out a rectangle around the top of your bed.
-Then, take your colour of choice and start painting, being careful to keep within the lines of the masking tape.
+Then, take your color of choice and start painting, being careful to keep within the lines of the masking tape.
 Let the paint dry, giving it another coat if it needs one, and then peel away the masking tape.

-5. Or create a DIY headboard with wallpaper
+15. Or create a DIY headboard with wallpaper

 If you want to add more pattern to your room, creating a headboard from wallpaper is a really easy tip, and since you will only need one roll, it's also really inexpensive (or you can go for that stand-out designer wallpaper you can only justify one roll of).
 Just measure out the size you want your headboard to be by drawing an outline around your bed with a ruler and a pencil.
 Then just hang your wallpaper as you usually would.